-If your n nodel is equipped l with a prop rod: With ha halm a for second norsen raise the had plat
+If your model is equipped with a prop rod:

-With the help of a second person, raise the bed platform.
-Release the prop rod from its holder.
-Put the end of the rod in the bracket under the bed platform.
-To lower the platform, release the prop rod from the bracket under the bed platform, re-attach the prop rod to the holder on the bed base, Lower the platform slowly until closed.
+- \Box With the help of a second person, raise the bed platform. - □ Release the prop rod from its holder. - \Box Put the end of the rod in the bracket under the bed platform. - □ To lower the platform, release the prop rod from the bracket under the bed platform, re-attach the prop rod to the holder on the bed base, - □ Lower the platform slowly until closed.